 In 1892, Renoir developed rheumatoid arthritis, a disease that he lived with for the rest of his life.
 Rheumatism caused severe deformities in his fingers and affected his work though he continued to paint with the help of an assistant who would place a brush in his hands.
 Renoir also began creating sculptures after developing his illness, collaborating with the young artist Richard Guino.

-One of Renoir’s paintings was purchased by the Louvre in 1919.
+was purchased by the Louvre in 1919.
 The artist visited the museum and saw his painting on display, before his death on December 3 the same year, at his estate in the village of Cagnes-sur-Mer, France.
-He was 78 at the time of death.
+He was 78 at the time of his death.

 1864 - Salon de Paris

 1901 - Galerie Bernheim-Jeune, Paris